These days, collagen supplements are everywhere. If you read the labels on these supplements, you’ve probably seen the term “hydrolyzed collagen.”

-In terms of health benefits, however, gelatin is less researched than collagen.
+In terms of health benefits, gelatin is less researched than collagen.

-Collagen is considered a dietary supplement.
-This means the Food and Drug Administration (FDA) doesn’t regulate collagen for safety or efficacy[*].
+Collagen is considered a dietary supplement, which means the Food and Drug Administration (FDA) doesn’t regulate collagen for safety or efficacy[*].

 Nonetheless, hydrolyzed collagen is often marketed as a miracle cure for a wide range of conditions.
 The claims about collagen for skin health, for instance, could stretch from here to the moon.

 You should be skeptical when sorting through these health claims.
-Some have science behind them, others do not.
-Many are somewhere in-between.
+Some have science behind them, and others do not.
+Many are somewhere in between.